oligriffiths/broccoli-demo/README.md

 post processing, and ultimately working on files/streams directly.
 Broccoli on the other hand works on the concept of `trees`.

+### What is a tree?

+A Broccoli tree can be thought of much like a file system tree.
+Think of a directory, that contains files, and directories, that also contains files, and so on, much like the branches of a tree.

+Trees can then be manipulated via various broccoli plugins, to do things like copy files to the destination directory, pre-process files within a tree and convert them from one format to another (e.g. .scss to .css), merge trees together (think rsync'ing one directory into another), concatenate files of a certain type into one (bundling), uglifying, and so on.

+### How do trees work?

 Trees themselves don't actually contain file contents, and manipulations to the trees don't happen when you create or change them.
 They're essentially representations of state, once all declared manipulations have been done on the tree, it gets processed, and at this point, the files are actually read and operations performed.
 This means that the setup for the trees and the operations that will be performed are very fast.

 Additionally, when files are changed, Broccoli only needs to rebuild certain trees and not the entire application, this makes rebuilds *crazy* fast.
+Additionally, trees can be cached for extra speeds.

 For example, say you only change an image that is just being copied verbatim from a source directory to the target directory, only that specific subtree needs to be re-built, however javascript doesn't need to be compiled, scss files don't need to be parsed, etc.

-## What is a tree?

-A Broccoli tree can be thought of much like a file system tree.
-Think of a directory, that contains files, and directories, that also contains files, and so on.
-See, a tree.
-Trees can then be manipulated via various broccoli plugins, to do things like copy files to the destination directory, pre-process files within a tree and convert them from one format to another (e.g. .scss to .css), merge trees together (think rsync'ing one directory into another), concatenate files of a certain type into one (bundling), uglifying, and so on.

 It sounds like a lot, but it's actually quite simple, so let's get started with a simple Broccoli app.

 ## Setup:
 ```